Support

 SB 325 HB 548 Land Use - Permitting - Development Rights (Maryland Housing Certainty Act) Sen. Malcolm Augustine (47-D)

-Requiring the approval of a housing development project application by a local regulatory authority or the Maryland-National Capital Park and Planning Commission to be governed only by certain laws and regulations in effect at the time of submission of a substantially complete application; granting the proponent of an approved housing development project certain vested rights related to use and development for a certain time period; etc. Education, Energy, and the Environment Support
+Requiring the approval of a housing development project application by a local regulatory authority or the Maryland-National Capital Park and Planning Commission to be governed only by certain laws and regulations in effect at the time of submission of a complete application; granting the proponent of an approved housing development project certain vested rights related to use and development for the longer of 5 years or a period determined by the local regulatory authority or the Commission; etc. Economic Matters

-Requiring the Motor Vehicle Administration to develop and make available an Old Line Plate with a certain numeric-only registration number for certain motor vehicles.
-Judicial Proceedings Support
+Requiring the Motor Vehicle Administration to develop and make available an Old Line Plate with a certain numeric-only registration number for certain motor vehicles; and requiring the Administration to ensure that an Old Line Plate issued to an eligible disabled veteran includes a designation that states "Disabled Veteran".
+Environment and Transportation

 SB 373 HB 66 Environment - Regional Greenhouse Gas Initiative - Withdrawal (Restoring Energy Freedom Act) Sen. Stephen Hershey (36-R)

 Requiring the Governor to withdraw the State from participation in the Regional Greenhouse Gas Initiative.
-Education, Energy, and the Environment Support
+Education, Energy, and the Environment Energy & Environment - Support

 In the Senate - Hearing 2/19 at 1:00 p.m.
 (2/9)